Schools told to bring back on-site Covid testing after Christmas holidays

 It is not reasonable for the government to impose such a “considerable public health task on schools with minimal support”, the Association of School and College Leaders (ASCL) warned in response.

-The email – which came as the UK added six southern African countries to its travel red list following the emergence of the new, potentially vaccine-evading Omicron variant – stated: “We would like all secondary schools to prepare to test their pupils once on-site on return in January.
+The email – which came as the UK added six southern African countries to its travel red list following the emergence of the new, potentially vaccine-evading omicron variant – stated: “We would like all secondary schools to prepare to test their pupils once on site on return in January.

-“We understand that this is a significant additional ask but testing continues to play a vital role in keeping Covid-19 out of schools.”
+“We understand that this is a significant additional ask, but testing continues to play a vital role in keeping Covid-19 out of schools.”

 It added: “Testing all pupils in school boosts testing participation and will help reduce transmission after a period of social mixing over the school holidays.
 Tests, PPE and funding to support your workforce will be provided as before.